ryogrid/FunnelKVS/README.md

   - not perfect yet...

 - Data consistency
-  - care of data coherence is not strong yet...
+  - care for data consistency is not strong yet...
-  - **running test under node downs and joins is pranned**
+  - First, **running test under node downs and joins is pranned**

-- this can be executed like below
+- How to execute node daemon
   - $ curl https://sh.rustup.rs -sSf | /bin/bash -s -- -y --default-toolchain nightly
   - $ rustup override set nightly
   - $ rustup update && cargo update
   - $ cargo run [born_id: 1...N] [IP addr to bind] [Port number to bind] [IP addr of medietor] [Port number of medietor] [log output path: currently not referenced]

+- Setup KVS system
-    - **node launch example is below**
+    - **launch example o node daemon which composes KVS system is below**
       - **born_id of first node must be 1** but born_id of other node is free except for "1"
         - "1" can be used by first node only
       - **IP address and port number has no restriction but each node should be able to communicate directly with other nodes**